 UNISON’s Black members’ group (known as a self-organised group) campaigns for equality in the workplace and the wider community.

+Members of our group are also involved in all union activities and in their own branches.
 Joining UNISON helps you play an active and important role in every aspect of achieving equality in your workplace.

 Speak to your local representative if you would like support or advice.

-Black members’ role in UNISON
+Black and Migrant Worker members’ role in UNISON

 In dealing with discrimination, we support workers not just in formal procedures but by developing effective responses to deeply rooted patterns of discrimination.